KINet: Unsupervised Forward Models for Robotic Pushing Manipulation: Introduction

-In this paper, we address both of these limitations by proposing to learn forward models using a keypoint-based object-centric representation.
+In this paper, we address both of these limitations by proposing to learn forward models using a keypoint representation.
 Keypoints represent a set of salient locations of moving entities.
-Our model KINet (Keypoint Interaction Network) learns unsupervised forward modeling in three major steps: (1) A keypoint extractor factorizes the scene into keypoint coordinates with no supervision other than raw visual observations.
-(2) A probabilistic graph representation of the system is inferred where each node corresponds to a keypoint and edges are keypoints relations.
-Therefore, each object is represented in this graph by at least one distinct node.
-Node features carry implicit object-centric representation as well as explicit keypoint state information.
-(3) With probabilistic message passing, our model performs physical reasoning and learns an action-conditional forward model to predict future locations of the keypoints.
-Using this prediction, it also reconstructs the future appearances of the system.
-We evaluate KINet's forward prediction accuracy and demonstrate that, by learning the physical reasoning in a keypoint coordinate, our model can effectively re-purpose this knowledge and generalize it to complex unseen circumstances.
+Our model KINet (Keypoint Interaction Network) learns an unsupervised forward model in three steps (Fig \ref{fig:intuition}): (1) A keypoint extractor factorizes the scene into keypoints with no supervision other than raw visual observations.
+(2) A graph representation of the scene is learned, where each node corresponds to a keypoint and edges are keypoints relations.
+Node features carry implicit object-centric features as well as explicit keypoint state information.
+(3) With probabilistic message passing, our model learns an action-conditional forward model to predict the future location of keypoints and reconstruct the future appearances of the scene.
+We evaluate KINet's forward prediction accuracy and demonstrate that, by learning forward prediction in a keypoint coordinate, our model effectively re-purposes this knowledge and generalizes it to complex unseen circumstances.

-Our key contributions are as follows: (1) We introduce KINet, an end-to-end method for learning unsupervised action-conditional forward models from visual observations using keypoint coordinates.
-(2) We introduce Probabilistic Interaction Networks for efficient message-passing in fully connected graphs by learning to adaptively aggregate a subset of relevant neighborhood information.
-(3) We introduce the GraphMPC algorithm for accurate action planning based on graph similarity.
-(4) We demonstrate that learning forward models in keypoint coordinates enables zero-shot generalization to complex unseen scenarios.
+Our key contributions are: (1) We introduce KINet, a graph-based and end-to-end method for learning unsupervised action-conditional forward models from visual observations (2) We introduce probabilistic message-passing operation for efficient aggregation of relevant information in the graph.
+(3) We introduce GraphMPC for accurate action planning using graph similarity.
+(4) We demonstrate learning forward models with keypoints enables generalization to complex unseen scenarios.